 Modern cycling jerseys – much like the best bib shorts and best cycling shoes – are also designed to fit the torso like a glove made out of lycra, meaning its wearer positively slices through the air like a hot knife through butter, unlike if you tried the same stunt wearing a baggy T-shirt which would flap in the wind and cause all sorts of nipple issues.

-Today's road cyclists, seemingly spurred on by the likes of Bradley Wiggins and Chris Froome also like to push themselves further and harder on two wheels, so require fuel and supplies for these epic Sunday jaunts.
+Today's road cyclists, seemingly spurred on by the likes of Mark Cavendish and Chris Froome also like to push themselves further and harder on two wheels, so require fuel and supplies for these epic Sunday jaunts.
 In that respect, a good cycling jersey has you covered, as it should feature a number of handy and easy-to-reach pockets at the back for said accoutrements.

 The best cycling jerseys, in order of preference